 Resources: Image Capture Guide

-Recommendations on how to capture good gel electrophoresis images
+Recommendations on capturing and documenting good gel electrophoresis images

 Good image capture is critical to guarantee optimal performance of automated image analysis packages and generate reliable scientific data.
 This technical document provides a brief guide to the range of different image acquisition devices currently in use for gel applications, defines some the important technical factors required to generate digital images of a quality suitable for automated image analysis and recommendations for producing good 2D gel images.